rancher/barn/Rodeos/HackingKubernetes/content/step-25.md

 kubectl get pods | tail -n 1 | kubectl delete pod $(awk '{print $1}')
 ```

+We will see, that the pod can't be created
 ```ctr
 kubectl get events
 ```